BeanstalkFarms/Beanstalk-Landing/content/posts/introducing-beanstalk.md

 To encourage consistent security:

 * Seeds yield Stalk every Season.
 * The associated amount of Seeds and Stalk from a given Deposit must be forfeited when the Deposit is Withdrawn from the Silo.
 * Deposits can be Withdrawn from the Silo at any time but are Frozen for 24 full Seasons after Withdrawal.

 Deep and consistent liquidity in the Bean:ETH Uniswap liquidity pool improves stability.
 LP providers to the USD BEAN:ETH Uniswap liquidity pool can also Deposit their LP tokens in the Silo to earn Seeds and Stalk.

-> _LP token Deposits receive twice as many Seeds per Bean Deposited as Bean Deposits._
+> *LP token Deposits receive twice as many Seeds per Bean Deposited as Bean Deposits.*

-### **3\.** The Field: a **Decentralized Credit Facility**
+### **3.** The Field: a **Decentralized Credit Facility**

 Beanstalk relies on a decentralized community of lenders to maintain Bean price stability.
 The faster Beanstalk can attract creditors, the more stable the Bean price.
 Bean lending takes place in the Field.

 * Anytime Beanstalk is willing to issue debt, there is Soil in the Field.
 * Soil is the pre-approved number of Beans that can be lent to Beanstalk.
 * Any Beans not in the Silo can be lent to Beanstalk in exchange for Pods.

 Pods are the Beanstalk-native debt asset.
 Bean loans have a fixed interest rate and unknown maturity date.

 * The number of Pods that grow from 1 Sown Bean is determined by the Weather — the Beanstalk-native interest rate — at the time of Sowing.
 * Pods ripen and become Harvestable (redeemable) for 1 Bean on a First In, First Out (FIFO) basis during future Bean supply increases.

 ## **How Does Beanstalk Create Stability?**